SQL Server back up to URL for Microsoft Azure Blob Storage best practices and troubleshooting

 The following list includes general recommendations to manage backups:

-When creating a container, it is recommended that you set the access level to private, so only users or accounts that can provide the required authentication information can read or write the blobs in the container.
+• When creating a container, you should set the access level to private, so only users or accounts that can provide the required authentication information can read or write the blobs in the container.

 The SQL Server backup operation uses multiple threads to optimize data transfer to Azure Blob Storage.
 However the performance depends on various factors, such as ISV bandwidth and size of the database.
-If you plan to back up large databases or filegroups from an on-premises SQL Server database, it is recommended that you do some throughput testing first.
+If you plan to back up large databases or filegroups from an on-premises SQL Server database, you should do some throughput testing first.
 Azure SLA for Storage has maximum processing times for blobs that you can take into consideration.

-option as recommended in the Managing Backups section, it is very important when backing up large files.
+Using the WITH COMPRESSION option as recommended in the Manage Backups section, is important when backing up large files.

 Following are some quick ways to troubleshoot errors when backing up to or restoring from the Azure Blob Storage.

-To avoid errors due to unsupported options or limitations, review the list of limitations, and support for BACKUP and RESTORE commands information in the SQL Server Backup and Restore with Microsoft Azure Blob Storage article.
+To avoid errors due to unsupported options or limitations, review the list of limitations, and support for BACKUP and RESTORE commands information, in the article SQL Server Backup and Restore with Microsoft Azure Blob Storage.

 Initialization failed